kiochan/koi/readme.md

   An optional Visual Novel solutions based on pixi.js.

-  Note: Koi is still under developmenet and unstable.
+  Note: WIP.
+Koi is still under developmenet and unstable.
 Don't use it in production environment currently.

 ## Getting Started